What Preparedness Items Should You Stockpile?

-My advice to anyone who feels lost, is to start with the basics and the essentials.
+My advice to anyone who feels lost is to start with the basics and the essentials.
 There’s no use stockpiling a room full of ammo if your water supply will only last you a couple of days.
-That’s not downplaying the importance of security, it’s just a reminder that you need keep a balanced approach when stockpiling preparedness items.
+That’s not downplaying the importance of security; it’s just a reminder that you need to keep a balanced approach when stockpiling preparedness items.

 Here are a couple of articles that can help you get started:

 - Survival Food – 56 long-term survival foods and supplies that you can buy from your local grocery store.
 This will give you a good idea of what items last the longest, and how you can build your supplies shopping at your normal neighborhood grocery store.

 - Survival Food – Feeding your family when the SHTF – A couple more food tips to keep in mind when starting your preparedness stockpile.

 - Water – Long-term Water Storage is probably the single most important prep item, and should be at the top of your list of things to do when getting started.

 - Bugout Bags – How to build the perfect Bugout Bag.
 A Bug Out bag is something you need to build in order to survive disasters that may call for the evacuation of your area.

 After covering the essentials I would move onto stocking up on basic survival supplies, first aid items, and anything else that may be unique to your situation.
 I often tell people to pretend they’re packing for an extended camping trip, one where they have no access to grocery stores, power or other modern conveniences.
 In that situation, what would you need?
 These are the kinds of things you should be focused on.